Originate/scriptkeeper/README.md

 ## Contributing

 Contributions, feature requests, bug reports, etc. are all welcome.
 Please consider the following guidelines when submitting:

 * For any pull request that you intend to merge, we ask that all tests pass for every commit that will end up on master.
 * We will address the top rated (by :thumbsup:) issues first, please cast your votes!
 * You can coordinate your work through this [ticket board](https://github.com/orgs/Originate/projects/1).

+### Running the test suite

+You can use [just](https://github.com/casey/just) to run the tests during development with:

+`just dev`

+or -- if you want to specify a pattern for which tests to run:

+`just dev PATTERN`

+To run all checks that would be run on CI, you can do:

+`just ci`

 ### For OSX